lab-cosmo/chemiscope/docs/src/embedding.rst

 ^^^^^^^^^^^^

 Chemiscope relies on different external dependencies that you should load in all the HTML pages using it.
-You can serve these from your own webserver, or use a CDN to deliver them.
+You can serve these from your own web server, or use a CDN to deliver them.

 - `JSmol <http://jmol.org/>`_ for structure visualization;